Virginia Police Chiefs Recognize Eight Officers with 2022 Awards for Lifesaving

 Officers from Front Royal, Manassas City, and Virginia State Police honored for their extraordinary lifesaving efforts.

 Eight Virginia public safety officers are the recipients of the 2022 Awards for Lifesaving presented by the Virginia Association of Chiefs of Police & Foundation (VACP).
-The awards were announced September 13 at the VACP Annual Conference in Williamsburg, Virginia, and will be awarded at a later date at ceremonies at the officers' agencies.
+The awards were announced September 13 at the VACP Annual Conference in Roanoke, Virginia, and will be awarded at a later date at ceremonies at the officers' agencies.

 The Award for Lifesaving recognizes an officer's actions that put the officer in harm's way in the attempt to save the life of another individual.
 This year's honorees risked their own lives in an effort to save others from burning buildings and vehicles, attempted suicides, and other dangerous situations.

 Police Officer Rachel Martin